SimonPowley/monster-game/README.md

 * Things to do/add/change

-Honestly the whole thing is pretty messy and needs to be redone lol the "StorageList" and "StorageNode" classes are from a comp sci class, and I just wanted an excuse to incorporate them lol, could probably just use a built in Java structure to cut those files out I'm thinking of making it so you can combine/breed monsters to control/customize their stats and types adding more types: poison (purple), ??, idk
+Honestly the whole thing is pretty messy and needs to be redone lol the "StorageList" and "StorageNode" classes are from a comp sci class, and I just wanted an excuse to incorporate them, could probably just use a built in Java structure to cut those files out I'm thinking of making it so you can combine/breed monsters to control/customize their stats and types adding more types: poison (purple), ??, idk